 June is the first (meteorically, magically, symbolically, whatever) month of summer.
 Time to get those creepy toes polished up and break out the beach towels.
-It’s also the start of road tripping season, and there is nothing more essential to the perfect vehicular vacation than a well-balanced mixtape.
+It’s also the start of road tripping season, and there is nothing more essential to the perfect vehicular vacation than a well-balanced mixtape or road trip playlist.
 Below is a carefully curated selection of those songs, both new and old, that will put a little gas in your tank and make that foot slightly heavier on the pedal.

 1. Tegan and Sara, “Boyfriend,” on “Love You to Death,” 2016.
 Great new song from the twins.
 Even if you can’t get away for a week, this song will have you dancing during your commute.

 2. Tom Petty, “It’s Time to Move On,” on “Wildflowers,” 1994.
 Road trips seem to be a portal to something new, something unexpected.
 This song will inspire you to take a trek away from your problems and towards an adventure.

 3. Iggy Pop, “Passenger” on “Lust for Life,” 1977.
 Perhaps the most apropos song for a road trip.
 “Oh the passenger/he sees things from under glass/he looks through his window side….Singing la la la la….la la la.”

 4. Rihanna, “Better Have My Money” on “Bitch Better Have My Money- Single,” 2015.
 So, careful confession: Oftentimes, while driving in my car, I have a tendency to think I’m a badass.
 And, it’s not out of character for me to sing this song at the top of my lungs while gesticulating wildly.
 Try it.